elastic/elasticsearch-specification/README.md

 And finally open a pull request with your changes.

+### Where do I see the test?

+Everytime you run the `run-validations` script, a series of test will be generated and dumped on disk.
+You can find them in `clients-flight-recorder/scripts/types-validator/workbench`.
+The content of this folder is a series of recorded responses from Elasticsearch wrapped inside an helper that verifies if the type definiton is correct.

 ## Custom types

 The goal of the specification is to be used by different languages, from dynamically typed to statically typed.